If you want to teach English online, good for you! There is a vast and still growing job market for it.

 If you’re a free spirit, you can make or find your own conversation topics, writing prompts, and reading materials to use in class – why not?

-Everybody needs English these days – that’s why you can also pick and choose who you want to teach.
+Everybody needs to learn English these days – that’s why you can also pick and choose who you want to teach.

 Some people love working with children while others find adults easier to communicate with.
 Some tutors find it easier to connect with a specific gender.
 Perhaps you instantly ‘click’ with business people or artistic students.